Speeding Up the NSGA-II via Dynamic Population Sizes: Choosing the Phase Length Automatically

 \paragraph{Theoretical analysis.}

-The balancing of the function evaluations across the instances in Algorithm~\ref{alg:concurrent_opt} allows us to upper bound the total number of function evaluations for any given number of function evaluations within some specific instance $A_i$, as captured in the following lemma.
+The balancing of the function evaluations across the instances in Algorithm~\ref{alg:concurrent_opt} allows us to bound the total number of function evaluations from above by a function of the number of evaluations performed within any given instance~$A_i$, as captured in the following lemma.

 \begin{lemma} Let $i\in \N_{\ge2}$ and $r\in \N$.
-Consider some point in the execution of Algorithm~\ref{alg:concurrent_opt} on \omm with $\mu \in \N_{> 4}$ such that at least phase 0 of $A_i$ has been conducted and~$A_i$ received at most $r$ function evaluations.
+Consider some point in the execution of Algorithm~\ref{alg:concurrent_opt} on any objective function with $N_{\max} \in \N_{> 4}$ such that at least phase 0 of $A_i$ has been conducted and~$A_i$ received at most $r$ function evaluations.
 Then the total number of function evaluations in Algorithm~\ref{alg:concurrent_opt} so far is at most $2r\log(2r)$. \end{lemma}

-The proof of \Cref{lem:concurrency} relies on the fact that in order to start a new instance $i \in \N_{\geq 2}$, its run time budget, which is at least~$2^i$, is larger than the cost of running any smaller instance, of which there are roughly~$\log(i)$.
+The proof of Lemma~\ref{lem:concurrency} uses that in order to start a new instance $i \in \N_{\geq 2}$, its run time budget is larger than the cost of running any of the roughly~$\log i$ smaller instances.